 To view the calendar of events at The Sajni Center, click here.

 For FAQs about programs at The Sajni Center, please scroll down or click here.

 As Lucy's Love Bus has expanded, we noticed a great need for a healing PLACE for our families and our community to gather and grow together.
-We are so pleased to introduce The Sajni Center, our brand new healing space in Amesbury, Massachusetts!
-We will be filling this glorious space with love and light, guided by Lucy and Sajni, in providing innovative workshops and programs for those who need them.
+We are so pleased to introduce The Sajni Center, our healing space in Amesbury, Massachusetts!
+This glorious space is filled with love and light, guided by Lucy and Sajni, in providing innovative workshops and programs for those who need them.

 For FAQs about The Sajni Center, please scroll down or click here.

 This was all inspired by our dear Sajni Chakrabarti, who left us far too soon on July 1st, 2017, at eight years old.
 She was a lover of elephants, a rider of horses, the best big sister to her little sister Anandi, beloved daughter of Vanessa & Prabal, and a smiling friend to all who knew her.
 We are honored to dedicate our new home of healing to her.

 [ syll. saj-ni, sa-jni ] The girl name Sajni is pronounced as SAEJHNiy †.
 The name's meaning is one Who is dearly loved, beloved.

 Who is eligible for programs at The Sajni Center?